ansonl/DEM2STL/README.md

   - No data = 0
   - georeferenced units relative to source layer units (If the source layer is in a projected CRS, source layer units should be meters. )
   - extent set to source layer extent
+  - If you want to decrease noise from small lakes, filter the projected vector in QGIS with "Lake_area" >= 10 to only show lakes with over 10sqkm of area.
   2a.
 Clip Hydro1k and HydroLAKES vector layers using USA boundary polygon.
     - QGIS>GDAL>Raster Extraction>Clip raster by mask layer
     - Clipping may need to be done on the raster rather than the vector due to state boundary polygon incompatibility in QGIS.